 Unlike in breeding for appearance, weak was not selected by breeders.
 They seem to live for up to fifteen years, but again, it is hard to tell Puppy.

-The armies of the Marudhu Pandias, were used kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.
+The armies of the Marudhu Pandas were used Kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.

 Back to the fifteenth century and historically, we can trace them they are known to have been bred to hunt wild boar, deer, and bison.

-Some of the kombai breed Dogs are natives of South India believe that the breed of Combai dogs existed even as far back as the ninth century.
+Some of the Kombai breed Dogs are natives of South India who believe that the breed of Combai dogs existed even as far back as the ninth century.

 They are popular in South India and are celebrated as not just strong hunters but loyal family pets.